janessatran/janessatran.github.io/_posts/2022/2022-07-17-learning-log.md

 **Thoughts**: I was able to figure out how to set up the stripe integration for the app and to get the assets I wanted loaded on the homepage.
 It helped a lot that I learned a bit about GraphQL before attempting to work in this stack.
 I also got some help from my sister (which if you are reading this, thank you sister!!).

 **Link to work**: No links, it's private for now until it gets to a place that is ready to be shared!

+## Day 13: August 01, 2022

+**Today's Progress**: Happy August!!
+Today I went through a RemixJS tutorial, specifically this [Developer Blog](https://remix.run/docs/en/v1/tutorials/blog) one.

+**Thoughts**: RemixJS is pretty interesting.
+I see some parallels with Ruby on Rails with the route pages representing the views.
+I went through the tutorial but haven't done any of the "homework" tasks.
+I may go through those at some point.